Dreizaedra/Unit_Converter/README.txt

 This time I experimented with the class constructor tool in JS to create my array.

-I also decided not to use flexbox and instead tried to experiment with position:absolute; settings in the CSS in order to learn to use it, and later on use both together whenever applicable and useful.
+I also decided not to use flexbox and instead tried to experiment with 'position: absolute;' settings in the CSS in order to learn to use it, and later on use both together whenever applicable and useful.

 Design & idea from <https://www.figma.com/file/cqtGul0V8RFXY4vTcIv1Kc/Unit-Conversion?node-id=0%3A1>